samlhuillier/MIPS-Simulator/README.md

     make simulator

-A binary file, x.bin, is simulated with:
+A binary file x.bin is simulated with:

     bin/mips_simulator x.bin